reality66/cart66-cloud-members/readme.txt

 == Description ==

 With Cart66 Cloud Members you can sell memberships and subscriptions to give your customers access to pages, posts, or even entire post categories on your WordPress website.
-A person can have an unlimted number of memberships.
+A person can have an unlimited number of memberships.
 You can even drip access to your content based on how long a person has had their membership.

 == Features ==